oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

     One of possible init actions usage scenario is to fill attributes with default values, which will be used in action form if it exist.
 * **postfunctions**
-    Configuration of Post Functions that must be performed after all previous step are performed.
+    Configuration of Post Functions that must be performed after all previous steps are performed.
 This is main action step that must contain action logic.
 It will be performed only after conditions will be qualified.

-Similarly to Conditions alias of Function starts from "@" symbol and must refer to registered Functions.
+Similarly to Conditions - alias of Function starts from "@" symbol and must refer to registered Functions.
 For example "@assign_value" refers to Function which set specified value to attribute in Action Context.

 Example